bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 In terms of reviewing and researching Naive Bayes, it has been found that:

-- It has reasonable (linear) performance when considering Big O notation
+- It has reasonable (linear) performance when considering big O notation
 - In terms of accuracy, Naive Bayes is considered generally good at classification decisions but is over-confident in its decisions.
 - It is capable of withstanding noise introduced during training as false classifications are cancelled out.
 - It struggles when tackling problems that have a large number of possible solutions.
 It works best with just a few possible results.